 Fred: Fairly straightforward; she did not want a big school and found the Iowa private colleges too small.
 The University of Northern Iowa was a good size fit with the right program.

 Cheryl: We visited different types of colleges and visited with different staff and students of those schools.

 Hannah: I started off by making a list of things in a college that were a must for me.
-My parents and I participated in the Iowa Private College Week.
 But after visiting a small private college I knew [that setting] was not for me.
 We then looked at the University of Northern Iowa – a medium size school.
 I fell in love with it and since they had a great business and marketing programs, I applied.

 What’s your outlook as far as a future career?

 Fred: I am confident.
 When Hannah wants [something], she goes after it with an internal drive and a high level of passion.
 She will also work hard to prepare herself for her future.

 Cheryl: Yes – Hannah shows good leadership skills and confidence while choosing a broad major with a lot of opportunities.

 Hannah: I’m pretty confident I’ll land in my field of study, as I plan on majoring in a pretty wide and growing field of marketing.
 Also, having experience in this field already through internships in high school will help as well.
 I’ve been able to build a resume that looks pretty impressive as a high school student!
 I’ll also continue to network through college.

 Has Kuder Navigator® helped narrow down career options?